Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/center_section.md

 transferring fuel to the fuselage tanks: CENTER (centerline tank), OFF (none), or OUTBD (outboard wing tanks).

-Transfer only occurs without weight on wheels and if the internal tanks have reached a certain fuel level already.
+Transfer only occurs without weight on wheels, and if the internal tanks have reached a certain fuel level already.

 It is not possible to transfer from the wing tanks and external tanks at the